 Object Description Protocol Version The STP protocol version setting.
-Valid values are: ■ STP (IEEE 802.1D Spanning Tree Protocol) ■ RSTP (IEEE 802.2w Rapid Spanning Tree Protocol) ■ MSTP (IEEE 802.1s Multiple Spanning Tree Protocol) Bridge Priority Controls the bridge priority.
+Valid values are STP , RSTP and MSTP .
+Bridge Priority Controls the bridge priority.
 Lower numeric values have better priority.
 The bridge priority plus the MSTI instance number, concatenated with the 6-byte MAC address of the switch forms a Bridge Identifier.
 For MSTP operation, this is the priority of the CIST.
 Otherwise, this is the priority of the STP/RSTP bridge.
 Forward Delay The delay used by STP Bridges to transition Root and Designated Ports to Forwarding (used in STP compatible mode).
 Valid values are in the range 4 to 30 seconds -Default: 15 -Minimum: The higher of 4 or [(Max.
 Message Age / 2) + 1] -Maximum: 30 Max Age The maximum age of the information transmitted by the Bridge when it is the Root Bridge.
 Valid values are in the range 6 to 40 seconds. -Default: 20 -Minimum: The higher of 6 or [2 x (Hello Time + 1)]. -Maximum: The lower of 40 or [2 x (Forward Delay -1)] Maximum Hop Count This defines the initial value of remaining Hops for MSTI information generated at the boundary of an MSTI region.
 It defines how many bridges a root bridge can distribute its BPDU information.
-Valid values are in the range 6 to 40 hops. • Transmit Hold Count The number of BPDU's a bridge port can send per second.
+Valid values are in the range 6 to 40 hops.
+Transmit Hold Count The number of BPDU's a bridge port can send per second.
 When exceeded, transmission of the next BPDU will be delayed.
-Valid values are in the range 1 to 10 BPDU's per second.
+Valid values are in the range of 1 to 10 BPDU's per second.